Pacers end three-game skid with 139-133 OT win over Spurs

 San Antonio, which entered the game 21-3 when leading by 10 points, took a 10-point lead in the opening period.
 Indiana pushed back and grabbed an 11-point lead in the second quarter.

+“We just got to communicate better,” Johnson said.
+“Communicate better, guard better.
+It’s all things that we can fix and get better at.”

-The Pacers came within four points of tying their season high for first-half points even with injuries sidelining Sabonis, Brogdon and Lamb.
-The trio account for 51.5 points per game.
+The Pacers came within four points of tying their season high for first-half points without Sabonis, Brogdon and Lamb, who account for 51.5 points per game.

+“It felt really good,” said Indiana guard Kelan Martin, who had nine points.
+“The energy was just different.”

 Indiana had only one 3-pointer in the first quarter, but the long-range shooting wasn’t necessary.
 The Pacers’ first 12 points were in the paint, as were 10 of the Spurs’ first 12.